 Rebel Girls From Bay Area HistoryRebel Girls From Bay Area History

 Rebel Girls From Bay Area History celebrates the amazing, mostly forgotten women whose lives, actions and sacrifices helped shape today’s Bay Area.
 They are educators, organizers, fighters, adventurers, and so much more.
-Founded in 2018 by its author Rae Alexandra, this KQED Arts & Culture series brings you inspiring life stories of brave women every other month.
+Founded in 2018 by its author Rae Alexandra, this KQED Arts & Culture series brings you inspiring life stories of brave women.

 Know of a Rebel Girl From Bay Area History we should include?
 Contact author Rae Alexandra here.